Off-the-beaten-path 8 Day Summer Vacation Package | Iceland’s South Coast, Westfjords & Highlands

 There, you can walk a short distance to the adjacent Diamond Beach, an area of black shoreline where icebergs from Jökulsárlón wash up on the coast as they make their way into the Atlantic.
 Diamond Beach is justly named, attracting landscape photographers and filmmakers from across the world who are set on capturing this area’s timeless beauty.

 You will make the return journey back to Reykjavík, making stops at a couple of surprise waterfalls along the way.

-Your first stop of the day will be at the Látrabjarg birdwatching cliffs, home to a vast variety of bird species including Skuas, Guillemots, Arctic Terns and, of course, the Atlantic puffins.
-Because this area is a protected reserve and lacking in Arctic Foxes, birdlife has thrived here, making it a must for any bird lovers visiting the country.
+Your first stop of the day will be at the Látrabjarg birdwatching cliffs, home to a wide variety of bird species, including Skuas, Guillemots, Arctic Terns, and of course, the Atlantic puffins.
+Because this area is a protected reserve and lacks Arctic Foxes, birdlife has thrived here, making it a must for any bird lovers visiting the country.

 Given the sheer number of volcanic, black sand beaches found in Iceland, Rauðasandur (aka, “Red Sands”) is the exception to the rule, offering up a tiny slice of the Mediterranean here with its golden sands and pretty surrounding scenery.

 You will conclude the day by bathing in a natural hot spring, relaxing your muscles and your mind for your next day in the gorgeous Westfjords.
 Accommodation will be arranged in the region in private rooms with an en suite bathroom.